duttresearchgroup/Chauffeur/README.md

 * Please ensure that `rsync` is installed in both host and target, and additionally `sshpass` is installed on host.
 * In `scripts/envs.sh` modify the remote credentials where you want to deploy.
 * Create a file called `scripts/passwd` to store the ssh password.
-* Next using `bash` shell execute `scripts/send.sh applications/bin bin`.
+* Next using `bash` shell execute `scripts/send.sh cross-apps/ applications/`.
 If you are using VSCode, we already include a 'Send Binaries' task.
 # Step 3: Running on board
 * `source scripts/env.sh`
 * In `scripts` folder we have include the relevant launching script `run.sh` for each application.
 For example, to run application kalman_filter, `sh scripts/kalman_filter/run.sh`